-ORIGINAL RESEARCH ARTICLE COMPONENTS OF TREE BIOMASS IN AN INTEGRATED CROP-LIVESTOCK-FOREST SYSTEM

-6 ABSTRACT

-7 Aims: The objective of this study was to perform the adjustment of volumetric models and to

-8 determine the biomass of Eucalyptus grandis x Eucalyptus urophylla hybrid cultivated in a

-9 crop-livestock-forest integration system (CLF).

-10 Study design: The experimental area consists on a crop-livestock-forest integration system

-11 where trees tend to east-west direction.
-The trees are hybrids clones Eucalyptus grandis x

-12 Eucalyptus urophylla who were seven years old.

-13 Place and duration of study: The present work was carried out at Fazenda Santa Brígida,

-14 Ipameri, Goiás.
+B ORIGINAL RESEARCH ARTICLE 1 COMPONENTS OF TREE BIOMASS IN AN 2 INTEGRATED CROP-LIVESTOCK-FOREST 3 SYSTEM 4 5 6 ABSTRACT 7 Aims: The objective of this study was to performed the adjustment of volumetric models, 8 and to determined the biomass of Eucalyptus grandis x Eucalyptus urophylla hybrid Formatted: Font: Italic Formatted: Font: Italic 9 cultivated in a crop-livestock-forest integration system (CLF).
+10 Study design: The experimental area consists of n a crop-livestock-forest integration system 11 where trees tend to east-west direction.
+The trees are hybrids clones of seven year old 12 Eucalyptus grandis x Eucalyptus urophylla who were seven years old.
+Formatted: Font: Italic Formatted: Font: Italic 13 Place and duration of study: This e present work was carried out at Fazenda Santa 14 Brígida, Ipameri, Goiás (Brazil).
 The forest inventory was carried out in 2015.

-15 Methodology: After a forest inventory, 12 trees were felled, which were cubed and 16 compartmentalized to determine the volume and biomass of their components.

-17 Results: The highest volumes of wood were observed in the diametric classes that

-18 presented the largest number of individuals, however in the class of higher DBH an average

-19 individual volume of 0.36 m3 of wood was observed.
-The total biomass of Eucalyptus was

-20 56.64 Mg ha-1, being 83.70% wood, 6.52% in branches, 6.37% in bark and 3.40% in leaves.
+15 Methodology: A forest inventory of the area was carried out in October 2015 when the tree component was fully developed.
+Diameter at breast height (at 1.30 m) total height of trees 16 17 were measured in the field and categorized according to 4 classes.
+Afterwards a forest 18 inventory, 12 trees were felled, which were cubed and compartmentalized to determine the 19 volume and biomass of their components.
+The volumetric models developed by Schumacher 20 & Hall and Ogaya were applied to obtain determination coefficients.
+21 Results: Present data on DBH and Height of trees first, [see sequence of methodology 22 above] The highest volumes of wood were observed in the diametric classes that presented 23 the largest number of individuals, however in the class of higher DBH an average individual 24 volume of 0.36 m3 of wood was observed.
+The total biomass of Eucalyptus was 56.64 Mg Formatted: Superscript Formatted: Font: Italic 25 ha-1, being 83.70% wood, 6.52% in branches, 6.37% in bark and 3.40% in leaves.
+Formatted: Superscript 26 Conclusion: The volumetric models developed by Schumacher & and Hall and as well as

-21 Conclusion: The volumetric models developed by Schumacher & Hall and Ogaya were 22 suitable for estimating the volume of wood in CLF systems, where both showed the 23 determination coefficients of 0.866.
+Ogaya were found to be suitable applicable for estimating the volume of wood in CLF

-24 Keywords: compartmentalization; eucalyptus; CLFS; volume, modeling
+- 28 systems, where both showed a the determination coefficients of 0.866. - 29 Keywords: compartmentalization; eucalyptus; CLFS; volume, modeling

-261. INTRODUCTION
+1. INTRODUCTION